-Personal and sensitive information will be held in a secure environment either in writing, electronically or both.
+Personal and sensitive information will be held in a secure environment.
 We have security measures in place which are intended to protect personal and sensitive information.
 The key methods of securing the storage of personal and sensitive information include:

 - Secure access to electronic and physical records containing personal and sensitive information, via password protected access permissions to systems and security-protected access to filing cabinets and storage;

 - Access only to authorised OCR Labs employees and contractors that require access to perform their daily duties; and

 - Varying access levels depending on the level of the authority and the type of personal and sensitive information required to be accessed.

 Controls relating to how personal and sensitive information is extracted from the secure environment and how it is used and distributed.
 We also regularly conduct security audits, vulnerability scans, and penetration tests to ensure compliance with security best practices and standards.

 9. Unsolicited personal and sensitive information

 There may be circumstances where an individual provides us with the personal or sensitive information about another person.
 Where we receive unsolicited personal information which we do not require for the purposes we have outlined above, we will destroy or de-identity that information as soon as practicable (if it is lawful and reasonable to do so).